 Students who transfer in credit for college-level Mathematics, or students who have a current ACT Mathematics score of at least 17 or a current SAT Mathematics score of at least 400 are exempt from LS Mathematics placement.
 Entering students who do not meet these criteria must take the ACCUPLACER Elementary Algebra Examination.
 The results of the ACCUPLACER Examination along with all currently applicable information, including High School Grade Point Average (less than 6 years old) and SAT or ACT scores (less than 8 years old) are used to generate a Mathematics Placement Index ((MPI) score.
-Based on the MPI, students place either into college-level mathematics, or the upper (co-requisite) level of Learning Support Mathematics.
+Based on the MPI, students place either into college-level mathematics, or the upper (co-requisite) level of Learning Support Mathematics, or the Foundations level of Learning Support Mathematics.